nodegit/nodegit/README.md

 As of 0.2.6, NodeGit uses nan v1.5.1 to provide support for io.js.
 Unfortunately, this breaks some nw.js compatibility.
 With nw.js 0.12+, the name was changed to nw.js from node-webkit.
-The alpha currently still breaks with NodeGit due to the nan update, but should be fixed in the final v0.12.0 release. Åpplications using previous versions of node webkit have 2 options:
+The alpha currently still breaks with NodeGit due to the nan update, but should be fixed in the final v0.12.0 release.
+Applications using previous versions of node webkit have 2 options:
 1) Use an older version (v0.2.4 or earlier) of NodeGit
 2) Use [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) to force NodeGit to